-Certain of our existing investors, including entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation have indicated an interest in purchasing up to an aggregate of approximately \$million of shares of our common stock in this offering at the initial public offering price.
+Entities affiliated with Dr. Patrick Soon-Shiong, our Chairman and Chief Executive Officer, and Celgene Corporation, each an existing stockholder of our company, have indicated an interest in purchasing up to an aggregate of approximately \$ million of shares of our common stock in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell fewer or no shares in this offering to any of these entities, or any of these entities may determine to purchase fewer or no shares in this offering.
 In addition, the underwriters may elect to sell fewer shares to these entities than the entities indicate an interest in purchasing or not to sell any shares in this offering to such entities.
 To the extent these entities purchase any shares in this offering, the number of shares available for sale to the general public will be accordingly reduced.